yfix/formvalidation/validators/identical.md

         fields: {
             password: {
                 validators: {
-                    notEmpty: {
-                        message: 'The password is required and cannot be empty' },
                     identical: {
                         field: 'confirmPassword',
                         message: 'The password and its confirm are not the same'